creativival/Voxelaming/README.en.md

 ## How to Use

-To use Voxelamming, you need to follow these three steps:
+To use Voxelamming, follow these three steps:

-1. **Prepare your device:** You need an iPhone or iPad with iOS 16 or later, or an Apple Vision Pro.
+1. **Prepare Your Device:** You’ll need an iPhone or iPad with iOS 16 or later, or an Apple Vision Pro.
-2. **Set the plane anchor:** Launch the app and follow the on-screen instructions to place an anchor on a real-world plane.
+2. **Set Up a Plane Anchor:** Launch the app and follow the on-screen instructions to place an anchor on a flat surface in the real world.
-3. **Voxel modeling:** Use your computer to create code that specifies the position, color, size, etc. of the voxels and send it to the app.
+3. **Model Voxel Art:** Using your computer, write code specifying the position, color, and size of each voxel, then send it to the app.
+Alternatively, you can directly enter code using the in-app editor.

 ### 1. Prepare your device